 - As already discussed above, different parts of the Bael plant are used for different health conditions.
 Special emphasis has been given to the ripened fruits which are not considered as healthy and if consumed, may lead to unnecessary bloating and indigestion.

 - Researches are on to explore more on the hypoglycemic action of this plant and leaves have anti-diabetic properties.
-It is help to control diabetic polyuria.
-It helps pancreas to produce more amount of insulin, which helps to control diabetes.
+It helps to control diabetic polyuria.
+Bilva helps pancreas to produce more amount of insulin, which controls diabetes.